budlabtm/lib-msg/README.md

 ## Installation

 You can add a module to your Bazel project using Bzlmod dependency system.
-In order to do this, add the following line in your MODULE. bazel file:
+In order to do this, add the following line in your MODULE.bazel file:

 ``` python
 bazel_dep(name = "msg", version = "1.0.0", repo_name = "msg")